Rudra-Dubey/delta-demoes/README.md

 # delta-demoes
-this is a Demo for git &amp; github
+this is a Demo for git &amp; github.